Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Contact Miller & Zois to File Your Firefighting Foam Lawsuit

-Our AFFF lawyers are currently accepting new firefighting foam cases from clients who meet the following criteria:
+Our AFFF lawyers are currently accepting new water contamination and firefighting foam cases from clients who meet the following illness:

-If you meet these criteria contact us immediately to get your AFFF claim filed as soon as possible.
+Contact us immediately to get your AFFF claim filed as soon as possible.
 You may be entitled to participate in the AFFF lawsuit settlement if you have developed cancer as a result of AFFF foam exposure.
-Our firefighting foam lawyers stand ready to assist your potential claim.
+Our firefighting foam lawyers stand ready to assist with your potential claim.
 Call our firefighting foam law firm today at 800-553-8082.